maratai/craftery/fiber_arts.md

 # Patterns: General

 ## Patterns: Clothing
+- Helen Joseph Armstrong. *Patternmaking for Fashion Design*, 5th ed. **to-read**
+- Jo Barnfield and Andrew Richards. *The Pattern Making Primer*.
+For beginners. **to-read**
+- Simon Crompton. *The Finest Menswear in the World: The Craftsmanship of Luxury*.
+Honestly, I keep this more as a character design (outfit) reference.
+It's a beautiful coffee table type book, though.
 - John Marshall. *Make Your Own Japanese Clothes: Patterns and Ideas for Modern Wear*.
 1988.
 A superlative book in terms of explanations and diagrams despite the stick-figure nature of the figures.
 Includes a bit of sociocultural context as well as adaptations for "modern" (USAn?) wear. **Recommended**.

 # Ply Magazine